jamonholmgren/flame/docs/contributing.md

 ## Architecture

-Like most Gluegun apps, the commands live in `src/commands` and there are utility functions in `src/utils`.
+Like most Gluegun command-line apps, the commands live in `src/commands` and there are utility functions in `src/utils`.
 There's also a bunch of ai related functionality in `src/ai`.
 There are a few React Native specific features in `src/react-native`.
 Exported types are in `src/types.ts`.

 ## Contributing Tips (note this can change as the project evolves):